EvitaKnits/hitch-hound/README.md

 The solution was to go through the site and find all the places I am displaying such fields and ensure I am using the display values.
 For example, where I had used `issue.status`, I now used `issue.get_status_display`.
 This ensured all the display values were being shown on the UI.
 Here is the same table using the display values:
 ![Bug 6 fix](documentation/bug6-fix.png)

+### Bug Seven

+#### Issue
+The sorting by Severity on tables like the Issue Listing page, was not working as expected.
+The column was being sorted alphabetically rather than by severity.

+#### Solution
+I changed the Issue Model's 'Severity' choices to integers and sorted by those instead of the previous names, so the display names remain in the format '1-Critical' but the stored values are just integers, e.g. 1.
+This solved the issue and allowed the sorting by severity to be accurate.

 ## Deployment
 This project was deployed to [Heroku](https://id.heroku.com/login): a hosting platform.